PragTob/infoes/README.md

 A packaged version, which you can just run, will be available once this is in a releasable state.
 Or you could...

-# Use green shoes (currently broken)
-Green Shoes is a pure ruby implementation of the Shoes interface.
-Infoes is primarily developed with red shoes, however if you want to go ahead and run it on green shoes, go ahead!

-    bundle install
-    rake green_shoes
-    ruby greenfoes.rb

 # Know other cool services?
 For now just support for RSS-Feeds and Twitter is planned (maybe Facebook) - but maybe I'll expand.
 If you got ideas please drop me a message or open an issue!